 Accessibility: Boxstorm® is accessible on Android and Apple smartphones and tablets.
 Plus, you can open it on virtually any desktop computer or laptop with an Internet connection.

 Security: Only authorized users can access Boxstorm® through their user logins and passwords.
-Administrators can even limit the modules they can open and change when they are logged in, and the solution tracks every change made by users to ensure accountability.
+Administrators can even track every change made by individual users to ensure accountability.

 Software Speed: Boxstorm® is specifically designed to load quickly and be compatible with any Web browser and device.